shirish93/shirish93.github.io/_ideas/2024-03-13-clean-trash-national-park.md

 **10. Conclusion:**

 This project presents a cost-effective and sustainable solution to the littering problem in Nepal's national parks.
 By aligning visitor interests with environmental responsibility through behavioral nudges and community engagement, we can create cleaner parks, enhance visitor experience, and foster a culture of environmental stewardship.
-We invite the National Parks Department to partner with us on this impactful initiative.
+We invite the National Parks Department to partner with us on this initiative.